madd86/awesome-system-design/readme.md

 - [Acing the System Design Interview](https://www.manning.com/books/acing-the-system-design-interview) - [Paid 💵] - Book that gives the insights, skills, and practice needed to ace the toughest system design interview questions.

+- [Edge Computing Technology and Applications](https://www.manning.com/books/edge-computing-technology-and-applications) - [Paid 💵] - Book about the business and technical foundation you need to create your edge computing strategy.

 ---

 # Videos